nens/threedi-docs/source/d_threedi_portal.rst

 .. figure:: image/d2.9_layer_menu.png
 	:alt: Layer menu

-* Click on 'Foreground' and then 'DEM' (1).
+* Click on **Foreground** and then **DEM** (1).
 * The 2D model domain is now visible.
 The green color represents lower values, orange represents higher values (2).
-* By clicking again on 'DEM' you can make this map layer invisible again.
+* By clicking again on **DEM** you can make this map layer invisible again.
-* Under the 'Foreground' tab, also the other 2D layers are displayed, if used in the model.
+* Under the **Foreground** tab, also the other 2D layers are displayed, if used in the model.

-In the 'Animation' menu you will find the options to customize the color scaling of water depth and to adapt the interpolation method in the display:
+In the *Animation* menu you will find the options to customize the color scaling of water depth and to adapt the interpolation method in the display:

 * **Linear interpolation**: In a linear interpolation the water levels that are shown on the map are linearly interpolated between the cells and the result is visually more attractive.
 This is the default.
-* **Nearest interpolation**: The interpolation 'nearest' better reflects the computational results of the model, but looks less good.
+* **Nearest interpolation**: The interpolation *nearest* better reflects the computational results of the model, but looks less good.
 This option is only advised for 3Di experts to better analyze the computational results.

 In the layers menu also other options can be selected: